CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 - Economics: Individual receives full revenue yields and carries full hardware, electricity, and bandwidth cost

 2. **Run own cloud validator ("DIY-Cloud")**
-- Setup: Individual running a Beacon Node and Validator Client with multiple Validators on a cloud service
+- Setup: Individual running a Beacon Node and Validator Client with one or more Validators on a cloud service
 - Economics: Individual receives full revenue yields and carries cost of cloud service, with costs shared amongst multiple Validators for a lower cost per Validator compared to DIY hardware

 3. **Validate via a pool Staking-as-a-Service provider ("Pool-StaaS")**
-- Setup: Individual staking less than 32 ETH indirectly in a pool of Validators via a Staking-as-a-Service provider with infrastructure (Beacon Node and Validator Client) and keys managed by provider
+- Setup: Individual staking indirectly in a pool of Validators via a Staking-as-a-Service provider with infrastructure (Beacon Node and Validator Client) and keys managed by provider
 - Economics: Costs (hardware, electricity, and bandwidth) carried by StaaS provider who charges a fee (percentage of revenue) to the Validators in pool

 4. **Validate via a pool hardware service provider ("Pool-Hardware")**